 WENDELL HUSSEY | Intern | Contact

-Whilst sitting aboard the plane poised to take her home from the dark continent, Amy Cameron had a heart stopping moment.
+Whilst sitting aboard the plane poised to take her home, Amy Cameron had a heart stopping moment.

 Not because she is scared of flying, but because she forgot to get what she came to Africa for.